The One Line That Hits

 Understanding Resonant Mirror

-You sit at the intersection of logic and feeling.
-You analyze emotions the way a scientist studies phenomena, carefully, systematically, without getting swept up in them.
-You feel what others feel, but you also understand the mechanics of it.
-You can trace an emotional reaction back to its source.
-You see the wound beneath the anger, the fear beneath the control, the grief beneath the joke.
-This is useful and it is lonely, because you see people more clearly than they see you.
+You sit where logic meets feeling.
+You study emotions the way a scientist studies a phenomenon, carefully, without getting pulled under by them.
+You feel what other people feel and you also see the machinery of it.
+You can trace a reaction back to its source.
+The wound under the anger, the fear under the control, the grief under the joke.
+It's useful and it's lonely, because you see people more clearly than they ever see you.

-You adapt yourself to every environment with a fluency that's become second nature.
-You adjust your register, your energy, your presentation to match what each situation requires.
-It's a survival strategy that became a personality.
-The cost is that you sometimes can't find the original language underneath all the translations.
-You've looked in a mirror and, for just a second, not recognized the person looking back.
+You adapt to every environment so fluently it's gone automatic.
+You shift your register, your energy, the version of you on display to fit what the situation wants.
+A survival strategy that hardened into a personality.
+The cost is that some days you can't find the original language under all the translation.
+You've looked in a mirror and, for a second, not known the person looking back.
 Just a flicker.
 A gap between who you are and who you've assembled.

-Your shadow is that you've become so good at holding space for others that you've lost the ability to take up space for yourself.
-Your own opinions feel uncertain.
-Your own desires feel negotiable.
-Somewhere inside, a part of you is quietly furious about it.
-That fury scares you because it doesn't match the calm you've constructed.
-But it's real, and it deserves a voice.
+Your shadow is that you've gotten so good at holding space for everyone else that you've forgotten how to take up any for yourself.
+Your own opinions feel provisional.
+Your own wants feel negotiable.
+Somewhere underneath, a part of you is quietly furious about it, and the fury scares you because it doesn't match the calm you've built.
+It's real anyway, and it deserves a voice.

 You Probably Also...